exasol/public-knowledgebase/Database-Features/how-to-use-exasolution-r-sdk.md

 Exasol R SDK and randomForest needs to be installed on the used system.
 The attached files can be used to setup your Exasol database for the example:

-1. Run[01_DDL.sql](https://www.exasol.com/support/secure/attachment/45767/45767_01_DDL.sql "01_DDL.sql")   (Creates a schema, a table for train data set and a table for test data set)
+1. Run [01_DDL.sql](https://www.exasol.com/support/secure/attachment/45767/45767_01_DDL.sql "01_DDL.sql")   (Creates a schema, a table for train data set and a table for test data set)
-2. Place csv files ([train.csv](https://www.exasol.com/support/secure/attachment/33596/33596_train.csv "train.csv")   and[test.csv](https://www.exasol.com/support/secure/attachment/33595/33595_test.csv "test.csv")   ) at an appropriate place and change the path to those files in[02_IMPORT.sql](https://www.exasol.com/support/secure/attachment/45766/45766_02_IMPORT.sql "02_IMPORT.sql")
+2. Place csv files ([train.csv](https://www.exasol.com/support/secure/attachment/33596/33596_train.csv "train.csv")   and [test.csv](https://www.exasol.com/support/secure/attachment/33595/33595_test.csv "test.csv")   ) at an appropriate place and change the path to those files in [02_IMPORT.sql](https://www.exasol.com/support/secure/attachment/45766/45766_02_IMPORT.sql "02_IMPORT.sql")
-3. Run[02_IMPORT.sql](https://www.exasol.com/support/secure/attachment/45766/45766_02_IMPORT.sql "02_IMPORT.sql")   (Imports the train and test data set)
+3. Run [02_IMPORT.sql](https://www.exasol.com/support/secure/attachment/45766/45766_02_IMPORT.sql "02_IMPORT.sql")   (Imports the train and test data set)

 ## How to use ExaSolution R SDK

 ## R implementation (reading the data sets from an EXASolution database)

-The attached file[03_RandomForest.r](https://www.exasol.com/support/secure/attachment/45789/45789_03_RandomForest.r "03_RandomForest.r")shows how to useexa.readData()andexa.writeData()to interact with the database in R. As of Exasol 6.2.x, we needed to modify 1 line in 03_RandomForest.r in order to account for R version differences.
+The attached file [03_RandomForest.r](https://www.exasol.com/support/secure/attachment/45789/45789_03_RandomForest.r "03_RandomForest.r")shows how to useexa.readData()andexa.writeData()to interact with the database in R. As of Exasol 6.2.x, we needed to modify 1 line in 03_RandomForest.r in order to account for R version differences.
 Specifically, we are adding a parameter to the save command - version = 2.
 You are welcome to skip this modification and come back to revisit if you run into issues.

 Before: